What is in this leaflet

 - you are undergoing, or have had an allergic reaction during, previous low-density lipoprotein (LDL) apheresis, a technique where LDL is 'filtered' out of a patient's blood, using dextran sulphate

-- You also take an 'angiotensin II receptor blocker' (also known as ARBs or sartans - for example valsartan, telmisartan, irbesartan), in particular if you have diabetes-related kidney problems.
+Tell your doctor if you also take an angiotensin II receptor blocker (e.g. valsartan, telmisartan, irbesartan), in particular if you have diabetes-related kidney problems.

 Some medicines may interact with perindopril.
 These include:

-- some anti-inflammatory drugs (including high dose aspirin, ibuprofen) for pain relief
+- some anti-inflammatory drugs for pain relief (e.g. high dose aspirin, ibuprofen)

-- medicines used to treat mood swings and some types of depression (lithium, tricyclic antidepressants, antipsychotics)
+- medicines used to treat mood disorders and some types of depression (e.g. lithium, tricyclic antidepressants, antipsychotics)

 - medicines used to treat diabetes (tablets and insulin)